awilliamson10/2004Scape-dev/docs/server/architecture/components.md

 # Component Architecture

-This document provides detailed information about the major components of the Lost City Server and how they interact with each other.
+This document provides detailed information about the major components of the 2004Scape Server and how they interact with each other.

 ## Core Components